OMerkel/pebble-samples/pebble_decelerate_southern_hemisphere/c/README.md

 feature is at least hard to apply._

 Mind the difference of southern hemisphere and northern hemisphere:
-_On southern hemisphere top of the watch face will indicate north direction while bottom of watch face is oriented south._
+_On northern hemisphere top of the watch face will indicate south direction while bottom of watch face is oriented north._

 # Moon Phase Display

-_Additionally the current Moon phase is shown for northern hemisphere.
+_Additionally the current Moon phase is shown for southern hemisphere.
 Moon phase display is expected to work until end of Unix Time (overflow on Jan 19th, 2038 03:14:07 GMT) at least as implemented here.
 For simplicity the axis of the Moon is shown vertically on the watch face only._